-A crucial step for the development of a solution such as HosmartAI is the prioritization process.
-Defined by the consortium, classifying these requirements by value and implementation risk (see Figure 17and Figure 18).
+As described in D1.3 "Stakeholders requirements and analysis report - second version", the user requirements elicitation process is being carried out and partners have assigned an initial score value and risk implementation (see Figure 17 and Figure 18).
 Within the user requirements value, there is a predominance of requirements that represent a high value for the platform, close to 70%.
-Within the risk of implementation, the requirements that represent a high implementation risk account for only 20% of the total, compared to 33% of low risk and 47% of medium risk.
+Within the risk of implementation, the requirements that represent a high implementation risk account for only 19% of the total, compared to 49% of low risk and 32% of medium risk.